dmss-group3-practice-module/backend/README.md

 `./gradlew build` : build the project
 `./gradlew bootrun` : run the project
 `./gradlew test` : run the tests
+`./gradlew clean spotlessapply build bootrun` : clean, do spotlessapply, build and run together

 #### Docker

 `docker build -t feats-backend .`: build a docker container named *feats-backend* with the *latest* tag
 `docker run -d -p 8089:8089 feats-backend`: run the docker container on port 8089

+## Spring Profile

+Spring profiles are used to identify different settings for different environment. to apply profiles, run "java -jar -Dspring.profiles.active=docker"

+#### List of Profiles

+- **development**: on default, for running backend in the local machine and connecting to a local database
+- **development**: for connecting to the docker image created with the deployment project

 ## File Structure

 ```
 🗂️── .github/workflows
 |  └──🗂️ build.yml                          GitHub CI pipeline workflow
+🗂️── build                                  Compiled files
+|  └──🗂️ zap-script.sh                      script to run zap scan.
 🗂️── build                                  Compiled files
 🗂️── src                                    Source files
 |  ├──🗂️ main